griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 ### Software Dependencies
 Many of the tools used also have underlying dependencies, in many linux distributions these packages will already be installed and available.
 In this AMI setup however we start from a very basic Ubuntu distrubtion and we will have to install these dependencies.
 Ubuntu is based on the Debian operating system and so we can use the Debian based package manager `apt-get` for installation.
-Below the stand-alone dependencies required for each bioinformatic tool used in the course is supplied.
+Below the stand-alone dependencies required for each bioinformatic tool used in the course are supplied.
 In this we will use the normal linux convention where our own compiled binaries and executables are installed in `/usr/local/bin`.

 #### Pre-Installation
 Describes the general system wide dependencies required for downloading and decompressing source and binary files related to the tools to be installed.